Once upon a time Zlatan wasn’t Zlatan.

 The reason?
 It was all down to Rafael van der Vaart.

-Four days before Zlatan’s NEC miracle, Sweden hosted the Netherlands in an international friendly.
+Four days before Zlatan’s NAC miracle, Sweden hosted the Netherlands in an international friendly.

 The game brought Zlatan face-to-face with many of his club team-mate, including Ajax’s captain Van der Vaart.